EngineerMel/Reimbursement-System/README.md

 * **Allowed Roles** `finance-manager`

 * **Request**
-  The reimbursementId must be presen as well as all fields to update, any field left undefined will not be updated.
+  The reimbursementId must be present as well as all fields to update, any field left undefined will not be updated.
 This can be used to approve and deny.
   ```javascript
     Reimbursement
   ```